pydantic/pydantic/docs/usage/types.md

 ### Json Type

-You can use `Json` data type - *Pydantic* will first parse raw JSON string and then will validate parsed object against defined Json structure if it's provided.
+With the `Json` data type *pydantic* will first parse raw JSON string and then validate the parsed object against the type `Json` is parameterised with if provided.

 ```py
 {!./examples/ex_json_type.py!}